-In a world of disruption, traditional design studios will struggle to remain sustainable.
-In other words: don’t wait for the 3am moment, be proactive.
-We all need to change the way we think, work and do.
+Bottom line is COVID is our latest hurdle, but in a world of disruption, stagnant design studios will struggle to remain sustainable.
+In other words: be proactive.
+It’s absolutely OK to challenge the way change the way you think, work and do.
 It’s not a failing, it’s a reality.
 Change can be confronting but it can also be refreshing.

 Want more?
 Subscribe to get weekly Design Business Review articles, Australia’s only online design management magazine.
 It’s professional development information written specifically for Australian designers by Australian designers.

 Don’t forget the insights from our What clients want survey:

 - Do clients think designers are proactive or reactive?